 - Develop a strong online presence: A strong online presence will help you reach a wider audience and attract new donors.
 Be sure to have a well-designed website and use social media to promote your organization and its work.

 - Host fundraising events: Fundraising events are a great way to generate revenue and increase awareness for your organization.
-Be sure to plan these events carefully and promote them widely.
+Be sure to plan these fund raising ideas carefully and promote them widely.

 - Utilize crowdfunding platforms: Crowdfunding platforms such as Kickstarter can be a great way to raise money for your nonprofit organization.